Matanbitton/cv-app/README.md

 ## About The Project

-This project is a CV builder that enables users to create and export a resume in PDF format made to look aesthetic and professional within minutes.
+This project is a CV builder that enables users to create and export a resume in PDF format that is made to look aesthetic and professional, within minutes.

 it is completely free.